-From July 2020, some of our IELTS test centres will start delivering the IELTS Speaking test via video call.
-This allows test takers to have more flexibility and a wider choice of IELTS Speaking test slots.
+Some of our IELTS test centres are delivering the IELTS Speaking test via video calls.
+This means greater flexibility in delivering IELTS Speaking tests, along with increased availability.

 At the start of the test, the Invigilator will be with you to check and set up the test: testing the connection, checking the headphones and sound levels, verifying your ID with the Examiner and ensuring that you are comfortable to start the test.

 You will need to read the part 2 questions on the screen, so bring your glasses if you use them.

 Tell the Examiner if you cannot hear what they are saying at any point, so that they can repeat themselves.

 Ring the bell on the table at any time, if you need help from the Invigilator.